Purchase the 4005 Aprilaire Water Solenoid Valve from Us and Save!

 - *Please note, the 4005 Aprilaire Water Solenoid Valve is a 120-volt valve.

 - Please email us anytime if you have a question.
 Our email address is: email@example.com

 - We would love to help you out and have your business!

 Solenoid Valve Replacement Instructions:

 - Disconnect inlet and outlet water compression nuts.
 Double wrench.
-Note, some water may drip on floor.
+Note, that some water may drip on the floor.
 Remove the orifice (which controls the water flow) from the plastic or copper tube and make sure there is no obstruction.
 If blocked clean or replace.

 - Remove the wire nuts from the water solenoid valve wire connections.
 Set aside.

 - Remove screws that secure valve to unit.